 Toronto Hydro's ability to operate successfully in the electricity industry in Ontario will continue to depend in part on its ability to make changes to existing work processes and conditions in order to adapt to changing circumstances, including limitations and restrictions placed on human resources as a result of COVID-19.
 Toronto Hydro's ability to make such changes or adapt, in turn, will continue to depend in part on its relationship with its labour unions, including negotiating collective bargaining agreements with the Society of United Professionals and PWU.
 There can be no assurance that Toronto Hydro will be able to secure the support of its labour unions.
+There can also be no assurance that Toronto Hydro will be able to secure collective agreements without work stoppages by its unionized work forces.

 Toronto Hydro's ability to develop its work processes to meet changing circumstances also depends on its ability to access adequate resources from its external contractor community.
-Toronto Hydro's ability to successfully access and benefit from third party service providers will depend, in part, on a lack of disruption that may be caused by COVID-19.
+Toronto Hydro's ability to successfully access and benefit from third party service providers will depend, in part, on minimizing any disruption that may be caused by the COVID-19 pandemic or other factors.
 If such disruption occurs, there may be a material adverse effect on Toronto Hydro's business and operations.
 One way in which Toronto Hydro seeks to mitigate this risk is through its use of business practices and internal procedures to identify a diverse group of reputable third-party service providers and entering into contracts with, and monitoring the performance of, these third-party service providers.